Eaton-Corp/Lightning-Pro/README.md

         }
 `

 2. Update the ReleaseSpec.nuspec file with the updated version number, the author name, and release description.
 Follow the release naming scheme where small iterations (bug fixes) and changes should be followed by an increase of one to the right most number ie 2.1.1 in this case.
 Substantial increases such as feature additions should be followed by changes to the middle number ie 2.2.0 and finally major version revisions and overhauls should be followed by version revisions ie 3.0.0.
+Note: Ensure that your changes to the nuspec file are saved.

+`
-`<?xml version="1.0" encoding="utf-8"?>
+<?xml version="1.0" encoding="utf-8"?>
 <package >
   <metadata>
     <id>PRL123_Final</id>
     <version>2.1.0</version>
     <title>PRL123</title>
     <authors>Dr. Bartholomew Blank</authors>
     <license type="expression">MIT</license>